martin-lizner/trezor-ssh-agent/README.md

 #### Do you support git submodules for `.proto` files ?

 Yes.
-While you can have treat your module within the MBHD Hardware project as the single point of (Java) reference, you don't have to.
+While you can have treat your module within the MultiBit Hardware project as the single point of (Java) reference, you don't have to.

 You are also free to offer up your `.proto` files as common libraries that remain in your repo and under your control.
 We then include them as a [git submodule](http://git-scm.com/book/en/Git-Tools-Submodules).
-This is the approach taken by the Trezor development team and enables them to retain complete control over the wire protocol, while allowing MBHD Hardware to implement support in a phased approach.
+This is the approach taken by the Trezor development team and enables them to retain complete control over the wire protocol, while allowing MultiBit Hardware to implement support in a phased approach.

 #### Why no listeners ?